RogerThatTan/Project-5_Universus_Tourism_Webtech/README.md

-<h1 align = center> Universus Tourism Frontend (MVC,HTML,CSS,JS,API)</h1>
+<h1 align = center> Universus Tourism Frontend (MVC,HTML,CSS,JS,PHP,API)</h1>

 ---

 <p align=justify>Universus Tourism is a website that was developed for the Web Technologies course at AIUB.
-In this project, I developed the tourist/traveller frontend using the MVC framework, along with HTML, CSS, JavaScript, API, and MySQL.</p>
+In this project, I developed the tourist/traveller frontend using the MVC framework, along with HTML, CSS, JavaScript, PHP, API, and MySQL.</p>

 ---